tableaux2023/tableaux2023.github.io/index.md

 Workshop/Tutorial proposals can be made any time up to July 7, 2023.
 Notification will be provided within one week after submission.

+Proposals for workshops/tutorials should contain at least the following pieces of information:

+* name and contact details of the main organiser(s)
+* (if applicable:) names of additional organisers
+* title and organisational style of event (tutorial, public workshop, project workshop, etc.)
+* preferred length of workshop (between half day and two days)
+* estimated number of attendees
+* short (up to one page) description of topic
+* (if applicable:) pointers to previous editions of the workshop, or to similar events

 ## Invited Speakers

 To be announced.